-Most of the changes in drug coverage happen at the beginning of each year, January 1.
+Most of the changes in drug coverage happen at the beginning of each year (January 1).
 However, during the year, the plan might make changes to the Drug List.
 For example, the plan might:

 - Add or remove drugs from the Drug List.
 New drugs become available, including new generic drugs.
 Perhaps the government has given approval to a new use for an existing drug.
 Sometimes, a drug gets recalled and we decide not to cover it.
-Or we might remove a drug from the list because it has been found to be ineffective. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter).

-• Replace a brand name drug with a generic drug.
+Or we might remove a drug from the list because it has been found to be ineffective. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - Replace a brand name drug with a generic drug.

-In almost all cases, we must get approval from Medicare for changes we make to the plan's Drug List.
+We must follow Medicare requirements before we change the plan's Drug List.